Are you using negative keywords?

 Wordstream offers a free Negative Keyword tool to help you quickly identify irrelevant search phrases.

 When I typed in “gluten free pizza,” it returned results including “gluten free pizza recipes” and “gluten free vegan pizza”.
-If i’m solely selling pizza, a search for recipes won’t do me any good.
+If I’m solely selling pizza, a search for recipes won’t do me any good.
 The same goes if vegan pizza isn’t on the menu.

 A similar tool is ubersuggest.io.
 While this one isn’t made specifically for negative keywords, it can be used as easily as Google’s Keyword Tool to find keywords that don’t quite match what you’re selling.

-How to Add Negative Keywords to AdWords
+How to Add Google Ads Negative Keywords to Ads

 Once you have a solid list of keywords to exclude, the next step is adding them to your AdWords account.